sadeq220/signalTest/README.md

-there is compiled class on master branch , you can easily run it by
+there is compiled class on master branch ,first you must on linux since windows dosn't have SIGTERM , you can easily run it by

 ### $java Test

-absolutely you must have JRE installed , this program will first print it's own PID , you should use this PID for $kill in another shell as:
+absolutely you must have JRE 11 installed , this program will first print it's own PID , you should use this PID for $kill in another shell as:
 ### $kill -s TERM {PID}